hsuehyt/StageOfLightManifest/README.md

 This repository contains a general version of the `manifest.json` file to install the necessary Unity packages for **extOSC** and **KlakSpout** using scoped registries.
 These packages are specifically used for **Stage of Light**, a 360 projection room at the **NTNU Fine Art Museum**.

+## Recommended Unity Version

+For optimal performance and compatibility, it is recommended to use **Unity 2021.3 LTS** or higher when running both **extOSC** and **KlakSpout**.
+These packages rely on newer features and updates in the Unity engine, and using the Long Term Support (LTS) version ensures better stability for production environments.

 ## Installation Instructions

 ### Step 1: Update Your `manifest.json`